 Scripts are grouped into unit files, and each project may use as many units as needed.
-In the hierarchy of project elements, all the units belong to the Script project item.
+In a TestComplete project, all the units belong to the Script project item.
 When you create a new project, TestComplete automatically creates the Script project item with one unit in it.

-Note that when you edit a script unit, TestComplete automatically creates a backup copy of the unit file.
+When you edit a script unit, TestComplete automatically creates a backup copy of the unit file.
 The copy resides in the same folder as the unit file resides.
 The copy has the original unit file name and the .bak extension.
 Using this copy you can restore the unit code as it was before editing.

 For complete information on the supported scripting languages, use the links below:

 As your project’s test item specified either by the script name and unit or by tags.

 Before running any script, TestComplete checks all script units for syntax errors.
 The script will not be run if syntax errors are found.

 Script File Format and Source Control Systems

 TestComplete script files can have either ANSI, UTF-8 or Unicode (UTF-16) format.
 Some source control systems treat Unicode files as binary and thus do not let you perform some operations over such files, for example, compare or merge.
 Please refer to the documentation on your source control system to learn how you can work with Unicode files.

 To solve the problem, you can also change the character encoding format used in your project for script files.
 For more information on this, see Units Encoding.